petre-c/appifysheets.github.io.old/content/_index.md

 ---
-title : "AppifySheets: SpreadSheets -> WebApps"
+title : "SpreadSheets ⇒ WebApps"
 description: "Transform your SpreadSheets to WebApps in a matter of hours"
 lead: "We help transform Google Sheets to WebApps"
 date: 2020-10-06T08:47:36+00:00